Stablecoin Legislation: An Overview of S. 1582, GENIUS Act of 2025

 State Regime

-The bill would permit a nonbank issuer under $10 billion to opt in to a state regulatory regime.
-A nonbank that grows above that threshold would need to transition to the federal regime to be administered jointly by federal and state regulators unless granted a waiver by the federal regulator.
+The bill would permit a nonbank issuer with under $10 billion in outstanding stablecoins to opt in to a state regulatory regime and operate nationally.
+A nonbank that grows above that threshold would need to transition to the federal regime, which is administered jointly by federal and state regulators unless granted a waiver by the federal regulator.

 Supervision and Enforcement

 State regulators would "have supervisory, examination, and enforcement authority over all" state issuers.
-However, the bill would allow state regulators to cede these authorities to the Fed.
-The bill would also allow the Fed or OCC to take enforcement actions against state issuers in "unusual and exigent" circumstances.
+The bill would allow state regulators to cede these authorities to the Fed.
+The bill would also allow the Fed or OCC to take enforcement actions against state issuers in "unusual and exigent circumstances."

 Foreign Issuers